animalia-industries/listeningbird/README.md

 - [ ] Soundcloud

  _Feel free to open an issue to request another platform_ 🙂

+**Features**:
+- [x] Share from one link a music available for all music plateform available
+- [ ] View your statistic from one plateform

 ## Tech Stack

 **Client:** Svelte, TailwindCSS